gratitude5dee/OfficeWorker/example-vapi-live/README.md

 ## Technical Details

 - **Camera capture**: 320x240 resolution at ~1 FPS for vision analysis
-- **Vision processing**: Google Gemini 2.0 Flash with smart throttling to avoid rate limits
+- **Vision processing**: OpenAI GPT-4 Vision with smart throttling to avoid rate limits
 - **Voice AI**: Vapi.ai for real-time voice conversations
 - **Integration**: Vision descriptions are injected into the conversation context using Vapi's add-message feature